Students petting golden retriever on campus

 All student rooms are furnished with a standard bed, dresser, desk, and a desk chair.
 Most rooms have a shelf to place your books.
 In addition, each room has appropriate closet space for each occupant.
 To ensure an equitable distribution of resources, room furnishings must remain in their designated rooms.
 LVC Residence Life can provide pins to bunk the beds in residence halls where this is permitted (Mary Green and Silver beds cannot be bunked due to ceiling height).

 Air conditioning varies across residence halls.
-Funkhouser, Mary Green, Silver, and Stanson have air conditioning in the rooms.
-Vickroy, Hammond, and Keister has air conditioning in the hallways that helps to cool the building.
+Funkhouser, Mary Green, Silver, Stanson, and Vickroy (Summer 2024) have air conditioning in the rooms.
+Hammond and Keister have air conditioning in the hallways that helps to cool the building.
 No window or portable air conditioning units are allowed.

 3M products including Command Strips and putty are the best options for hanging anything on the wall.
 No nails/hooks/screws are permitted.
 Fabric may not be hung from ceilings or draped on walls.
 LED and fairy lights are permitted.